Johannes Vares

 Johannes Vares (pen name Barbarus or Vares-Barbarus – 29 November 1946) was an Estonian and Soviet poet, medical doctor, and politician.

 Early life and education

 Vares was born in a farmer family in the village of Kiisa, near Viljandi, Estonia.
-He received secondary education at Pärnu Gymnasium, and in 1910–1914 studied medicine at the University of Kyiv.
+He received secondary education at Pärnu Gymnasium, and in 1910–1914 studied medicine at the University of Kiev.

 Medical career

 Vares served as a military physician in World War I, and after that as a military physician for the Estonian Army during the Estonian War of Independence (1918–1920).
 He was awarded the Estonian Cross of Liberty for the participation.

 In the 1920s, Vares started working as a medical doctor in Pärnu.
 He subsequently became a well-known poet as well as a radical socialist, using the pen name Johannes Barbarus.

 Prime minister of Estonia

 During World War II, after the Stalinist Soviet Union invaded and occupied Estonia in June 1940, Andrei Zhdanov, leader of the Soviet aggression, forced the Estonian president Konstantin Päts to appoint Vares as prime minister of a communist-dominated puppet government.
 Päts resigned in July 1940, and Vares formally took over most presidential duties.
 The puppet regime declared Estonia a "Soviet Socialist Republic" (SSR), and petitioned to join the Soviet Union as a constituent republic.
 He headed the delegation to Moscow on 6 August 1940 that formally delivered the petition to Stalin and the Soviet government, an act that has tainted Vares as a traitor to the majority of Estonian people.
 When the Kremlin "accepted" the petition in August 1940, Vares remained as nominal head of state, now titled as chairman of the Estonian Supreme Soviet, until 1946.
 From 12 September 1940, Vares was a member of the Central Committee of the Communist Party of Estonia, joining soon after the party had been merged into the All-Union Communist Party (bolsheviks) of the USSR.